CrowdStrike/logscale-community-content/Log-Sources/CrowdStrike/FLTR/crowdstrike-fltrcore/src/README.md

 # Changelog

 `1.3.4`
-- Added a user function to calculate the CommunityId.
+- Added a `zCommunityId` user function to calculate the Community Id.
 - Added Event Interations for ContextProcessId and TargetProcessId.
+- Added a `Processes - Outbound Connections From a Process Name` query that is based on CVE-2023-23397.
 - Dashboard updates for a future release of the FLTR parser.
+- Minor dashboard fix where the legend was missing.

 `1.3.3`
 - Initial public release.